 Apple cider

-vinegar (or any vinegar) – to taste
+vinegar - to taste

-Palm sugar (or
+Palm sugar - per taste

 ½ cup water